BIOS3010/Module-5-multiple-alignment/README.md

 - **Compare your alignment with the multiple alignment in Fig. 6.3 on p.
 211 in the book.
 Discuss similarities/differences between your results and the results in the book**

 - **Load the `beta_globins.aln` alignment file and explore these also**
-- **What differences do you see between the alignments of the two different sets of globins?**
+- **Compare your alignment with the multiple alignment in Fig 6.4 (p.
+213) in the book.
+Discuss similarities/differences between your results and the results in the book**

 - Note: To save a particular view as an image, you can click `File`-> `Export image` -> `PNG`